Strange Case of Dr. Jekyll and Mr. Hyde Science Quotes

 "Changed?
 Well, yes, I think so," said the butler.
 "Have I been twenty years in this man's house, to be deceived about his voice?
 No, sir; master's made away with; he was made away with eight days ago, when we heard him cry out upon the name of God; and who's in there instead of him, and why it stays there, is a thing that cries to Heaven, Mr. Utterson!"
 (8.31)

-Presumably inside the laboratory, Dr. Jekyll is in such depths of despair that he believes only God can aid him.
+Dr. Jekyll (who presumably is inside the laboratory) is in such depths of despair that he believes only God can aid him.

 Here I proceeded to examine its contents.
 The powders were neatly enough made up, but not with the nicety of the dispensing chemist; so that it was plain they were of Jekyll's private manufacture.
 (9.11)